Plyscape - Unpack your Built Environment

 Drawings & Images: Islander Architects

-Photography: Islander Architects & Joseph Carr
+Photography: Islander & Joseph Carr

 Commissioned by: Fingal Arts Office